shubham15gupta09/GetSocial/README.md

 # GetSocial

-A new Social Media App made to respect Privacy of Users .
+A new Social Media App made to respect the Privacy of Users.
 <br/>
 https://thegetsocial.azurewebsites.net/